December 4, 2025

 • Pyelonephritis (kidney infection)

-While back spasms certainly are not definitive signs of any of the above ailments, those who experience them regularly should seek out professional medical advice to determine the ultimate cause.
+While back spasms certainly are not definitive signs of any of the above ailments, those who experience them regularly should seek out professional medical advice.
+A thorough review of your medical history can help identify underlying causes of recurrent or severe spasms and guide appropriate treatment.

 What are some other symptoms that might occur with lower back spasms?

 Depending on the underlying disease or condition, lower back spasms may accompany other symptoms.
+Chronic spasms, which persist over time, may be associated with ongoing pain and disability and could indicate a more serious underlying issue.
 It is very likely that symptoms that frequently affect the back may also involve other body systems.

 Musculoskeletal symptoms that may occur along with a lower back spasm